AAU-CS-IT-07-02/group_project/literature_review/PROJECT_DOCUMENT.md

 ### 4.1 Project Scope

-The project has designed a comprehensive building management system, but realistically not everything will be finished in one semester.
+The project has been designed a comprehensive building management system, but realistically not everything will be finished given the one semester time constraint.
 The main focus will be getting the thermodynamic simulation working well, and then attempting to implement a basic version of the controller.

 **Primary focus areas:**
 - Building a thermodynamic model using SINDy